 - Contact a lawyer.
 Consider contacting an experienced personal injury attorney to ensure your legal rights remain protected and to explore your legal options if the accident was due to another driver’s negligence.
 Get in touch with the experienced motorcycle accident attorneys at Rosen & Ohr to see what legal right you may have to compensation.

-Most Dangerous Roads to Ride on in Florida
+Most Dangerous Highways in Florida

 According to the most recent motorcycle accident stats in Florida from the National Highway Traffic Safety Administration, several highways in Florida are considered some of the most dangerous roads in America.
 These include: